a. General Guidance

 Note: A notarized Passport is considered the only acceptable stand-alone document.
 If you do not have a current Passport, you will need to provide 2 notarized documents from the list of acceptable documents below.

 Please allow 4-6 weeks for the IRS to review.
 Once the foreign status and identity documents have been verified and approved, you will be notified to log in and finish the online PTIN application process.

 4. I have a social security number, but have not filed an income tax return with the IRS.
 My individual income tax returns were filed with the Departamento de Hacienda (Puerto Rico).
 How do I obtain a PTIN? (revised 9/7/2017)

 If you are a Puerto Rican resident who has never filed a U.S. individual income tax return, you can complete and submit an application online through your online PTIN account.
 From the main menu select PTIN Sign-up (No Recent Tax Return) for the year you wish to register for a PTIN.
 Follow the online prompts to complete the application process.

 If you prefer, you can register for a PTIN by submitting a paper Form W-12.
 Ensure the address on Line 8b of the Form W-12 matches the information from your Hacienda tax return information.
-You must submit the original or a notarized or certified copy of your social security card along with one other government issued document that contains a current photo ID.
+You must submit an original or notarized or certified copy of your social security card along with an original or notarized or certified copy of one other government-issued document that contains a current photo ID.
 Examples of acceptable supporting documents are listed below.
 All documents must be a current original documents or notarized or certified copies, and must verify your name.
 Refer to Form W-12 instructions for complete information regarding acceptable supporting documentation and application requirements.